greg-raven/Uncommon-Sense/_posts/2012-11-20-plight-of-athenians.md

 ---
-title: 'The plight of the Athenians'
+title: "The plight of the Athenians"
 layout: post
 categories:
 - rights